Regulation A: OTC Markets

-Notable Offerings
+Notable offerings

-Equity crowdfunding platforms ManhattanStreetCapital.com, CrowdEngine, and StartEngine have facilitated Regulation A+ campaigns.
+Equity crowdfunding platform StartEngine has facilitated Regulation A+ campaigns.
 The first successful Regulation A+ campaign was completed by automotive startup Elio Motors, raising nearly $17 million from 6,600 investors.
 The campaign was designed, produced and marketed by CrowdfundX, a financial marketing firm based in Los Angeles.
 Elio Motors closed out their Regulation A+ offering in February, 2016, and subsequently listed to the OTCQX, making it the first crowdfinanced IPO in the United States.
 In July, 2017, Myomo, a medical device maker out of Boston, MA, became the first crowdfinanced IPO to list shares to the NYSE.
 CrowdfundX also marketed this historic Reg A+ IPO.

 The first real estate lending marketplace to obtain SEC qualification utilizing an amended Tier 1 Regulation A offering was Groundfloor, achieving the feat on August 31, 2015.
 This made Groundfloor the first marketplace open to nonaccredited investors.

 On November 15, 2022, CubCrafters, a light aircraft manufacturer, qualified under Regulation A to complete a capital raise, becoming the first established airplane company to use this framework.

 On July 31, 2018, InSitu Biologics qualified under Regulation A+ to launch a $10 million stock offering for AnestaGel™, the first non-opioid painkiller developed under a Reg A+ raise to address the opioid and fentanyl epidemic.

 On Dec.
 3rd, 2015, real estate crowdfunding company Fundrise used the newly expanded Regulation A rules to raise capital for the launch of the world's first online Real Estate Investment Trust.

 On Apr.
 26th, 2021, fine wine and spirit investment firm Vint qualified under Regulation A to offer collections of fine wine and spirits on the world's first online fine wine and spirits investment platform.

 In June 2016, American Homeowner Preservation opened a Regulation A+ offering with what has been called "probably the lowest investment minimum" of any Regulation A+ offering.
 Their minimum investment is $100.